MaximeBreden/LDPforFTLE/README.md

 # Large Deviation Principle for Finite Time Lyapunov Exponents.

-This repository contains the Matlab codes used for the paper ["Detecting random bifurcations via rigorous enclosures of large deviations rate functions"], **need to add link to the paper on ArXiv** by A. Blumenthal, M. Breden, M. Engel and A. Neamtu.
+This repository contains the Matlab codes used for the paper ["Detecting random bifurcations via rigorous enclosures of large deviations rate functions"] **need to add link to the paper on ArXiv**, by A. Blumenthal, M. Breden, M. Engel and A. Neamtu.
 The proofs make crucial usage of interval arithmetic via the Intlab toolbox (http://www.ti3.tu-harburg.de/intlab/).

 ## Pitchfork bifurcation